|Brisbane Bookfest - part of one of the three halls|

 Another money-saving tip?
 If you are on a very tight budget, wait until the last day when the (already affordable) prices are usually reduced.

-To find out more about Lifeline Bookfests in Queensland, use the links on the Brisbane Bookfest Web page.
+To find out more about Lifeline Bookfests in Queensland, do a Google keyword search to find the current Web page.